Estimating the Impact of Weather on Agriculture: Analysis Plan

 \subsection{Inference}

-We rely on a series of methods and criteria to make inference and evaluate our findings.\footnote{Per our pre-analysis plan, we also intended to examine the distribution of coefficient estimates, following \cite{SaliMartin971, SaliMartin972}.
-However, using these tests in our context did not yield interesting or informative results.
-As such, we instead create specification curves which are more appropriate for the variation in metrics, data products, extraction methods, etc. which are relevant for this analysis.} We use two general metrics to evaluate our results: we examine (1) coefficient p-values at standard confidence intervals (0.01, 0.05, and 0.10) and (2) $R^2$ values across regressions.
+In a typical economics paper, empirical results would be presented in a table, which would include coefficient estimates and some statistic for inference, such as standard errors, $p$-values, $t$-statistics, or confidence intervals.
+In our case, because of the large number of regressions that we estimate, standard modes of inference and traditional presentations of results are not appropriate.
+Instead, per our pre-analysis plan, we rely on a series of methods and criteria to make inference, evaluate the results, and present our findings.\footnote{Per our pre-analysis plan, we intended to examine the CDFs of coefficient estimates, following \cite{SaliMartin971, SaliMartin972}.
+However, using this approach in our context did not yield informative results.
+As such, we instead graph coefficients and confidence intervals ordered by the size of the coefficient estimate in specification charts.
+While not the same as the CDFs of coefficients in \cite{SaliMartin972, SaliMartin971}, the graphs communicate roughly the same information and are more appropriate for the variation in metrics, data products, extraction methods, etc. which are relevant for this analysis.}